 Durian’s reputation precedes itself but if you aren’t so familiar with this strange-looking tropical fruit, it’s known for its thorny rind and unrelenting stench that’s been likened to rotting flesh.
 However, get past the smell and you’ll be rewarded with a soft and indescribably delicious fruit reminiscent of custard flavored with almonds.

-People either love or hate durian.
+Like that polarizing and weird Filipino dish called balut, people either love or hate durian.
 Personally, I love it.

 Scientific name: Durio zibethinus

 Durian season in the Philippines: August to October

 Coconuts are everywhere in the Philippines.
 You’ll see coconut trees along the beach, on the side of the road, on empty lots, and in people’s backyards.
 Coconut is one of the most important crops in the Philippines and a vital part of the local culture and cuisine.

 Known locally as buko, coconut juice can be enjoyed fresh as a drink while the flesh can be eaten raw.
 However, it can also be processed into useful ingredients like coconut cream, coconut milk, desiccated coconut, and coconut oil.
 Many Filipino desserts are made with coconut, either as the main ingredient or as a condiment or topping.
 It’s also made into various food products like candies, ice creams, and jams.